-Joseph Brodsky left school at age 15 and thereafter began to write poetry while working at a wide variety of jobs.
-He was charged with "social parasitism" by the Soviet authorities, who sentenced him in 1964 to five years of hard labor.
-The sentence was commuted in 1965.
-Exiled from the Soviet Union in 1972, he lived thereafter in the United States.
-He served as U.S. poet laureate 1991–'92.
-Brodsky died on January 28, 1994, in Brooklyn, New York.
+Born in Leningrad, Russia on May 24, 1940, Joseph Brodsky wrote poetry as a teen.
+He was charged with "social parasitism" by the Soviet authorities, who sentenced him in 1964 to five years of labor.
+The sentence was later commuted.
+Exiled from his country in 1972, Brodsky relocated to the U.S. He won the Nobel Prize in 1987 and served as poet laureate from 1991 to '92.
+He died on January 28, 1994.

 Born on May 24, 1940, Joseph Brodsky grew up in St. Petersburg (then known as Leningrad), Russia.
 His father was an officer in the Soviet Navy for a time, but he was unable to advance his career in the service because he was Jewish.
 His mother helped support the family, working as a translator and a bookkeeper.